nest-desktop/nest-desktop/docs/user/usage-external/usage-with-nrp.rst

 |

 In our experiment, our robot ("Husky") acts similar to the Braitenberg vehicle.
-Additionally to the basic setup in "Husky", we implanted a 'robot brain' receiving electrical signals from the sensors, processing them and transferring signals to motors/engine.
+Additionally to the basic setup in "Husky", we implanted a "robot brain" receiving electrical signals from the sensors, processing them and transferring signals to motors/engines.
 In summary, the robot brain controls the movement and thus our robot "Husky" is able to react to the environment.

-In NRP experiment, we see our robot "Husky" and two monitors showing a screen color, e.g. blue, red, green.
+In the NRP experiment, we see our robot "Husky" and two monitors showing a screen color, e.g. blue, red, green.
 The user can change the screen color.
-During the live experiment, the Husky rotates itself in a non-attractive situation (blue and green screen).
+During the live experiment, the Husky rotates itself during a non-attractive situation (blue and green screen).
-When one of these monitors is red, the Husky moves towards to it.
+However, when one of these monitors shows an attracting color (red) and the camera sees it, the Husky moves towards to it.

 In NEST Desktop we can observe the spike activities of the "Husky brain".